 If you are going to study in Norway from autumn 2020, you can enter from 1 July.
 Before you can enter, you must have received a decision letter stating that you have been granted a residence permit as a student in Norway.

 No, you cannot travel to Norway and apply for a study permit from here.
 You must have a decision letter stating that you have been granted a residence permit as a student before you can travel to Norway.

 Yes, if you are in such a situation you can travel to Norway.
 Please note that you may be subject to quarantine arrangements upon entry into Norway.

 Please note that you may be subject to quarantine when you enter Norway.
 Read more about quarantine and isolation at helsenorge.no (external website).

 If you were granted a residence permit after 20 April 2020, it would be written in your decision letter whether you can travel to Norway or not now.
-Many people who have been granted a residence permit can travel to Norway now, but still not everyone.
+Even if it is written in your decision letter that you cannot travel to Norway now, most people can travel to Norway now, but still not everyone.

 If you were granted a residence permit before 20 April 2020 and are from a visa-free country, you can enter Norway.
 If you are not able to enter Norway before the entry deadline expires, you can send a letter to UDI or contact UDI another way and request an extension of the entry deadline.
 If you are granted an extended entry deadline by UDI, you can travel to Norway.